 As you’ll come to find out shortly, the exposure times for infrared photography can be lengthy so you won’t be able to rely on steady hands.
 Instead, get yourself a strong and sturdy tripod.
 If you want to shoot landscapes, make sure you weigh down your tripod to avoid any slight movements during exposure from the wind.

-Infra-Insight: If you’ve still got an old 35mm camera knocking around in the attic then consider buying a few roles of infrared film.
-It’ll give you a nostalgic and vintage finish in comparison to digital versions and you will have to track down a specialist printing lab who can process the infrared film.
+If you’ve still got an old 35mm camera knocking around in the attic then consider buying a few roles of infrared film.
+It’ll give you a nostalgic and vintage finish in comparison to digital versions and you will have to track down a specialist printing lab that can process the infrared film.

-Best Camera Settings for Infrared
+Best Camera Settings for Infrared Photos

 We would recommend shooting both RAW + JPG.
+Why?

 Well as with any images taken with a DSLR, RAW files give you the most flexibility when editing.
 As you need to expect that the shot you take won’t look like the final article without a few tweaks in editing.